 Albert Ng has had an illustrious career in graphic design.
 One of Canada’s best-known designers, he led a ten-year campaign for the professional accreditation of graphic designers in Ontario.
 The resulting legislation caused him to become known as the “father of graphic design accreditation.”
-Mr Ng founded the Association of Registered Graphic Designers of Ontario.
+Ng founded the Association of Registered Graphic Designers of Ontario.
 He helped develop clearly defined standards of professional practice, quality post-secondary education programs, and a greater understanding of the important role of graphic design in business and economic success.
 His accreditation model was a first in North America, second world-wide, and his contributions to design have helped Ontario’s graphic designers be globally competitive.

 — From the Order of Ontario Citation investiture ceremony, 24 January 2008